 We also offer a scholarship place (and reserve the right to offer partial scholarships).
 The deadline to apply for the scholarship has now passed, and the recipient is poet and playwright Jackie Hagan.

 We want this retreat to be accessible to as many people as possible.
-If you would like to discuss a payment plan, or receive crowdfunding advice, then do get in touch.
+If you would like to discuss a payment plan, receive crowdfunding advice, or discuss a potential partial scholarship, then do get in touch.